Ammonium

 Ammonium is a modified form of ammonia that has an extra hydrogen atom.
-It is a positively charged (cationic) molecular ion with the chemical formula NH4+ or [NH4]+.
+It is a positively charged (cationic) molecular ion with the chemical formula NH_{4}+ or [NH4]+.
 It is formed by the addition of a proton (a hydrogen nucleus) to ammonia (NH3).
 Ammonium is also a general name for positively charged (protonated) substituted amines and quaternary ammonium cations ([NR4]+), where one or more hydrogen atoms are replaced by organic or other groups (indicated by R).
 Not only is ammonium a source of nitrogen and a key metabolite for many living organisms, but it is an integral part of the global nitrogen cycle.
 As such, human impact in recent years could have an effect on the biological communities that depend on it.